VerdictAI

 5 questions

-What size aquarium is best for beginners?
+What size aquarium is best for a first-time owner?